 The U.S. Will Registry provides attorneys with a way to register the existence and location of Wills free of charge

-, providing individuals with a way to search for their loved ones' missing Wills.
+(with Promo Code), providing individuals with a way to search for their loved ones' missing Will.
 The registry does not contain any of the contents of the will; it is only a directory.
 The registry has all of the following advantages:

 - A National database to store the location of a client's Will and assist in locating a missing will